jonathan1440/Get-Weather-Data/README.md

 6. If, at any time in the future, you want to change between python versions, type `update-alternatives --config python` and follow the instructions shown in terminal.
    - You can read more about changing python versions here: https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux
 7. Now go ahead and download `readWeatherData.py` into the same directory as the previous two files.
+8. You'll need to update lines 62 and 67 to match the filepath to the directory you're using for this project.
-8. `readWeatherData.py` sends email updates based on the content of a file called `emailData.txt` in the same directory as `readWeatherData.py`.
+9. `readWeatherData.py` sends email updates based on the content of a file called `emailData.txt` in the same directory as `readWeatherData.py`.
-9. Download `emailData.txt` into the appropriate directory and edit its contents to be specific to you wants.
+10. Download `emailData.txt` into the appropriate directory and edit its contents to be specific to you wants.
-10. Now, to store the data, go to that same directory and create a folder called `Data`.
+11. Now, to store the data, go to that same directory and create a folder called `Data`.
 The file `readWeatherData.py` is coded to use it.
-You can go into the code and change it if you don't like it.
+You can go into the code and change it in line 62 if you don't like the name.
-11. To run the file, type `./weatherstation.c 2| python readWeatherData.py`.
+12. To run the file, type `./weatherstation.c 2| python readWeatherData.py`.
-   - This takes the `stdout` output of `weatherstaion.c` and pipes it as the input into `readWeatherData.py`.
+   - This takes the `stdout` output of `weatherstaion.c` and pipes it into `readWeatherData.py` as the input.
    - `readWeatherData.py` takes that input and writes it into a file it creates in `./Data` named for the date.

 **Great!
 Now you have the data being collected and stored in a directory where you can access it.
-This is as far as I went in following Dave's blogs.
+This is as far as I went in following Dave's blogs.**
 The rest of his blogs on this topic are linked here:
 * http://www.desert-home.com/2014/12/acurite-weather-station-raspberry-pi_13.html
 * http://www.desert-home.com/2014/12/acurite-weather-station-raspberry-pi_16.html